BENNS: A Surrogate Model for Hybrid Online-Offline Evolution of SFC Embedding: Introduction

-This paper presents a hybrid online-offline approach to evaluate the fitness of GA-based solutions to the OSE problem, addressing the time, accuracy trade-off.
-We propose a novel Neural Network(NN)-based \textit{surrogate model} (Section~\ref{sec:benns}) named \textbf{Be}nchmarking and \textbf{N}eural \textbf{N}etwork-based \textbf{S}urrogate (BeNNS) that approximates SFC performance on a network topology combined with online evolution using OpenRASE~\cite{OpenRASE}, an SFC emulator.
-Our approach is designed to be independent of the network topology, traffic and SFC embedding.
+This paper presents a hybrid online-offline approach to evaluate the fitness of GA-based solutions to the OSE problem, addressing the time/accuracy trade-off.
+We propose a novel benchmarking and Neural Network(NN)-based \textit{surrogate model} (Section~\ref{sec:benns}) named \textbf{Be}nchmarking and \textbf{N}eural \textbf{N}etwork-based \textbf{S}urrogate (BENNS) that \textit{approximates} SFC performance on a network topology combined with online evolution using OpenRASE~\cite{OpenRASE}, an existing SFC emulator.
+Our approach is designed to be independent of the network topology, traffic and SFC embedding, and simple enough to run on CPUs, ensuring faster approximation.
 An SFC embedding consists of all the SFCs embedded in a network.
-To the best of our knowledge, this is the first research work that uses a trained surrogate model for offline evaluation and a hybrid online-offline evolution approach to solve the OSE problem.
+To the best of our knowledge, we are the first to use a trained surrogate model for offline evaluation and a hybrid online-offline evolution approach to solve the OSE problem.

-We experimentally evaluate both the assumptions behind our model and evaluate our approach across six different network scenarios, demonstrating that our approach is capable of exploring tens of thousands of possible configurations to produce an optimal solution in 36.8 minutes on average, compared to online evolution which took on average 17.9 hours to explore tens of solutions and did not produce an optimal solution.
+We experimentally evaluate both the assumptions behind our model,s and our approach in a static environment across five different network scenarios and a dynamic environment, demonstrating that our approach is capable of exploring tens of thousands of possible configurations to produce an optimal solution faster, compared to online evolution, which was slower to explore ten solutions and did not produce any optimal solution.